StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 3. Do not share your password with others.

 ## Frequently Asked Questions (FAQ)
+1. I can not see any virutal machines?
+    Please use the portal Help button to submit a request a virtual machine.
-1. I have forgotten my ext.statcan.ca password?
+2. I have forgotten my ext.statcan.ca password?
-    Please use the DAS portal Help button to submit a request for assitance
+    Please use the portal Help button to submit a request for assitance.
-2. I have forgotten my virtual machines username and password?
+3. I have forgotten my virtual machines username and password?
-    Please use the DAS portal Help button to submit a request for assitance
+    Please use the DAS portal Help button to submit a request for assitance .
     ![Help](images/Help.png)